 Morning arrival is when fine motor practice happens.
 For years, morning arrival time was my least favorite part of the day.
 Students come wondering in at all times of the morning.
 I would be trying to get my daily morning chores done, attendance, notes from parents . . .you know the routine . . . and hoping that the worksheet I gave my sweet kinders would ’keep them occupied until I could finish up and everyone had arrived ready to learn.
 It was horrible.

-So several years ago, I initiated fine motor morning workstations and my mornings are now my favorite time of the day, and more importantly, my students love this time of the day so much that they are anxious to get to school and arrive on time.
+So several years ago, I initiated fine motor morning workstations.
+My mornings are now my favorite time of the day.
+More importantly, my students love this time of the day so much that they are anxious to get to school and arrive on time.

 Take a little peek at what mornings were like right before Christmas break last year:

-I would love to show you exactly how I support fine motor during Morning Work Stations and how I set them up and organize them.
+Let me show you exactly how I support fine motor during Morning Work Stations.
+I can show you how I set them up and organize them.
 You know, all the details.
 So just click here and you can see check it out.

 Now how do we support letter recognition with hands on fine motor letter work?